-Today I’m going to show you how to make a fun & simple fish pull-apart cupcake cake design!
+Today I’m going to show you how to make a fun & simple pull-apart fish cupcake cake design!
 This cute and colorful cake is the PERFECT centerpiece for summertime or beach themed parties.
-All that you need are cupcakes and one round cake layer!
+All that you need are cupcakes and one small round cake layer!

 Let me show you how to make this sweet fish cake: